 - As a result of any other significant change or event.

 Inappropriate relationships between individuals

-Adults working with young people or vulnerable adults have a duty not to abuse their position of trust and should behave responsibly and professionally towards children and young people in their care.
-The behaviour between individuals on a voyage should be of a standard considered acceptable in a normal working environment.
+Adults working with young people or vulnerable adults have a duty not to abuse their position of trust.
+They should behave responsibly and professionally towards children and young people in their care.
+The behaviour between individuals on a voyage should be acceptable in a typical working environment.

-Morvargh Sailing Project operates a ‘no touching’ policy to reduce the risk to both afterguard and our crews.
+Morvargh Sailing Project operates a ‘no touching’ policy to reduce the risk to the afterguard and our crews.
 Sexual harassment is not acceptable.
 Examples may include:

 - Suggestive comments or body language

 - Unwanted physical contact

 During the voyage, public displays of affection between afterguard members are not appropriate and discouraged.